Baghdad: Modern landmarks

 The National Museum of Iraq whose collection of artifacts was looted during the invasion, and the iconic Hands of Victory arches.
 Multiple political parties are in discussions as to whether the arches should remain as historical monuments or be dismantled.
 Thousands of ancient manuscripts in the National Library were destroyed under Saddam's command.

 Grand Festivities Square is the main square where public celebrations are held and is also the home to three important monuments commemorating Iraqi's fallen soldiers and victories in war; namely Al-Shaheed Monument, the Victory Arch and the Unknown Soldier's Monument.
-Al-Shaheed Monument, also known as the Martyr's Memorial, is a monument dedicated to the Iraqi soldiers who died in the Iran–Iraq War.
-However, now it is generally considered by Iraqis to be for all of the martyrs of Iraq, especially those allied with Iran and Syria fighting ISIS, not just of the Iran–Iraq War.
+Al-Shaheed Monument, also known as the Martyr's Memorial, is dedicated to the Iraqi soldiers who died in the Iran–Iraq War.
+However, it is since generally considered by Iraqis to be for all of the martyrs of Iraq, especially those allied with Iran and Syria fighting ISIS, not just of the Iran–Iraq War.
 The monument was opened in 1983, and was designed by the Iraqi architect Saman Kamal and the Iraqi sculptor and artist Ismail Fatah Al Turk.
 Though these works symbolize the ruling entity.
 Neverthelsess, they have remained part of architectural legacy, which beautified Baghdad.

 Masjid Al-Kadhimain is a shrine that is located in the Kādhimayn suburb of Baghdad.
 It contains the tombs of the seventh and ninth Twelver Shi'ite Imams, Musa al-Kadhim and Muhammad at-Taqi respectively, upon whom the title of Kādhimayn ("Two who swallow their anger") was bestowed.
 Many Shi'ites travel to the mosque from far away places to commemorate those imams.
 A'dhamiyyah is a predominantly Sunni area with a Mosque that is associated with the Sunni Imam Abu Hanifa.
 The name of Al-Aʿẓamiyyah is derived from Abu Hanifa's title, al-Imām al-Aʿẓam (the Great Imam).